czagrzebski/ROS-AMR/README.md

 - [x] Create package for SLAM (Simultaneous Localization and Mapping) with slam_toolbox
 - [x] Generate a map of the environment using SLAM
 - [ ] Integrate Robot Localization Package with IMU and Odometry
-- [ ] Setup Navigation Stack with AMCL (Adaptive Monte Carlo Localization) and move_base
+- [x] Setup Navigation Stack with AMCL (Adaptive Monte Carlo Localization) and move_base
+- [ ] Create Flask app to remotely control and monitor the robot

 <img src="./media/phase_two_cad.png"  width="600" >